VirtusLab/ddd-public-materials/ddd-koans/README.md

 ## Domain overview

 In this course, we would like to focus on the domain of music.
-Specifically speaking, on music creation.
+Specifically, on music creation.

-* How musician creates new songs?
+* How do musicians create new songs?
 * What is needed to achieve it?
 * What is the song lifecycle?
-* How collaboration looks like?
+* How does collaboration look like?
 * and many more...

 ## Theoretical background